Top 5 This Week

 5. Orange: Cool-Climate Regional Premium

-Orange, on the Central Tablelands at 862m elevation, is New South Wales’s most talked-about regional city for lifestyle relocators — a city of 42,000 with a cool-climate wine region producing some of Australia’s finest Riesling, Chardonnay, and Cabernet; a food scene anchored by a Saturday farmers market that is considered the finest regional market in the state; and a cultural calendar (the FOOD Week festival in April draws visitors from Sydney and Melbourne) that has established Orange as a genuine culinary destination.
-The city’s four distinct seasons (including snow most winters), the boutique accommodation infrastructure of the wine region surrounds, and housing at AUD $480,000–$580,000 median make Orange the most compelling regional alternative for households seeking NSW quality of life at non-coastal prices.
+Up on the Central Tablelands at 862 metres, Orange is the regional city NSW relocators talk about most — 42,000 people, a cool-climate wine region turning out some of Australia’s finest Riesling, Chardonnay, and Cabernet, a Saturday farmers market widely rated the best in the state, and a cultural calendar (the FOOD Week festival each autumn pulls visitors from Sydney and Melbourne) that has earned the town a name as a culinary destination in its own right.
+Four proper seasons, snow in most winters, the cellar-door accommodation scattered through the surrounding vineyards, and housing at an AUD $480,000–$580,000 median make Orange the standout inland option for anyone chasing NSW quality of life without coastal prices.

 6. Wollongong: The Illawarra Coast

-Wollongong, 80km south of Sydney on the Illawarra coast between the sandstone escarpment and the Pacific, is New South Wales’s most underrated Sydney alternative — a city of 320,000 where the surf beaches (Wollongong, North Wollongong, Thirroul, Austinmer) are exceptional, the University of Wollongong campus is one of the most beautifully sited in Australia, and housing at AUD $750,000–$850,000 median represents a genuine discount to Sydney equivalents with an 80-minute train connection to Central Station.
-The Sea Cliff Bridge (the coastal walk’s most dramatic section), the Nan Tien Buddhist Temple (the largest Buddhist temple in the southern hemisphere), and the Wollongong Botanic Garden complete the city’s distinctive character.
-For Sydney commuters willing to accept a longer train journey, Wollongong’s combination of surf, escarpment views, and academic community culture is among the most compelling lifestyle packages in New South Wales.
+Wedged between the sandstone escarpment and the Pacific around 85km south of Sydney, Wollongong is the state’s quietly underrated Sydney alternative — an Illawarra city of around 280,000 where the surf beaches (Wollongong, North Wollongong, Thirroul, Austinmer) are exceptional, the University of Wollongong campus ranks among the most beautifully sited in Australia, and an AUD $750,000–$850,000 median represents a real discount on equivalent Sydney homes, all on a roughly 90-minute train line into Central Station.
+The Sea Cliff Bridge anchors the coastal walk’s most dramatic stretch; the Nan Tien Temple, the largest Buddhist temple in the southern hemisphere, sits on the city’s southern edge; and the Wollongong Botanic Garden rounds out the local character.
+For commuters willing to wear a longer ride, the mix of surf, escarpment views, and university-town culture here is one of the strongest lifestyle packages in New South Wales.

 Making Your Decision

-Choosing where to live in New South Wales comes down to honestly matching your priorities with what each city and community genuinely delivers.
-Budget, career opportunities, access to outdoor recreation, climate preferences, and community character all weigh differently depending on your life stage and values — and no ranking can substitute for that personal assessment.
-The cities and towns profiled in this guide represent the strongest overall options, but New South Wales has smaller communities that offer compelling alternatives for those willing to trade urban convenience for affordability, quieter living, or closer access to natural landscapes.
-If possible, spend at least a long weekend in your shortlisted communities before committing — the practical factors matter enormously, but so does the less quantifiable sense of whether a place simply feels right for where you are in life.
+Settling on where to live in New South Wales comes down to matching your priorities honestly against what each city and town actually delivers.
+Budget, career prospects, access to outdoor recreation, climate, and community character all carry different weight depending on your life stage and values — and no ranking can stand in for that personal call.
+The places profiled here are the strongest all-round options, but the state holds smaller communities that make a good case for anyone happy to swap urban convenience for affordability, quiet, or closer access to the landscape.
+Where you can, spend at least a long weekend in your shortlisted towns before committing — the practical factors matter enormously, but so does the harder-to-measure sense of whether somewhere simply feels right for where you are in life.

 Felipe Cota